govau/content-guide/privacy.md

 These functions and activities of the Guides team include:
   - sharing code (including the [UI-Kit product](https://github.com/govau/uikit)) to build digital services
-  - providing guidance on building digital services ([DTA Design Guide](https://github.com/AusDTO/dto-design-guide) and [GOV.AU Content Guide](https://github.com/govau/content-guide) products)
+  - providing guidance on building digital services ([DTA Design Guide](http://guides.service.gov.au/design-guide/) and [GOV.AU Content Guide](http://guides.service.gov.au/content-guide/) products)
   - researching with users to improve our products
-  - providing training and presentations on our products.
+  - providing training and presentations on our products and services.

 ### Types of personal information